hahwul/Hex/README.md

 pnpm build
 ```

+## Important Note

+This plugin was created as a temporary convenience tool until official support for **Hex View** and **Edit** features is implemented in Caido.
+Once the related issue is resolved (see [caido/caido#29](https://github.com/caido/caido/issues/29)), this plugin will likely become unnecessary.

+Until then, feel free to use it to improve your workflow!

 ## Special Thanks
 To Michael([@dyrandy](https://github.com/dyrandy)), whose quiet persistence finally won.
 This plugin’s here because you asked nicely... a lot. 😉